Make the best of the present and the future.

 2.)
 VEOP Scholarship: Open to junior and senior TRIO students who have overcome significant obstacles to meet their academic goals.
 Applications are due in February.
-First prize is a $750 scholarship; the runner-up wins a $500 scholarship.
+The amount varies each year.

 Financial & Registration Services: For information about Castleton, state, and national scholarships.
 (Remember: Remember: apply for TRIO and Castleton scholarships first.
 You are far more likely to win local scholarships than national ones.)

 FAFSA: To be considered for any financial aid at Castleton, you must complete the FAFSA, the Free Application for Federal Student Aid.
 If you have questions about the FAFSA, please schedule an appointment with one of us.